dparejaUniandes/DSNube-MISW4204-2024-12/README.md

 ## Usage

-Once the Docker containers are up and running, the FastAPI application will be available at http://localhost:81/
+Once the Docker containers are up and running, application will be available at http://localhost:81/

 ## API Endpoints